Dear Board of Directors and Chief Executive Officer:

 What Other Resources Are Available?

-The full text of Regulation P, as amended by the Final Rule, is available here (opens new window) through the electronic Code of Federal Regulations.
+The full text of Regulation P, as amended by the Final Rule, is available here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) through the electronic Code of Federal Regulations.

 If you have questions, please contact NCUA’s Office of Consumer Protection at (703) 518-1140 or ComplianceMail@ncua.gov, your regional office, or state supervisory authority.